 The Mounting Bracket:

 To remove the mounting bracket from the Smoke Alarm base, hold the Smoke Alarm base firmly and twist the mounting bracket counterclockwise.
 The mounting bracket installs onto the junction box.
-It has a variety of screw slots to fit most boxes.
+It has a variety of screw slots to fit most boxe

 The Power Connector:

 The power connector plugs into a power input block on the Smoke Alarm.
 It supplies the unit with AC power.

-- The black wire is "hot."
+• The black wire is "hot."

-- The white wire is neutral.
+.
+The white wire is neutral.

-- The orange wire is used for interconnect.

-If you need to remove the power connector, insert a flat screwdriver blade between the power connector and the security tab inside the power input block.
-Gently pry back the tab and pull the connector free.
+• The orange wire is used for interconnect If you need to remove the power connector, insert a flat screwdriver blade between the power connector and the security tab inside the power input block.
+Gently pry back the tab and pull the connector free

-The Parts of This Unit

-- Mounting Bracket

-- 2 Mounting Slots

-- 3 Locking Pins (break out of bracket)

-- 4 Hot (Black) AC Wire

-- 5 Neutral (White) AC Wire

-- 6 Interconnect (Orange) Wire

-- 7 Latch to Open Battery Compartment

-- 8 Swing-Out Battery Compartment

-- 9 Quick-Connect Power Connector

-FOLLOW THESE INSTALLATION STEPS
+The Parts of This Unit 1 Mounting Bracket 2 Mounting Slots 3 Locking Pins (break out of bracket) 4 Hot (Black) AC Wire 5 Neutral (White) AC Wire 6 Interconnect (Orange) Wire 7 Latch to Open Battery Compartment 8 Swing-Out Battery Compartment 9 Quick-Connect Power Connector LOCKING FEATURES The locking features are designed to discourage unauthorized removal of the battery or alarm.
+It is not necessary to activate the locks in single-family house This alarm has two separate locking features: one to lock the battery compartment, and the other to lock the Smoke Alarm to the mounting bracket.
+This alarm is shipped from the factory with the battery drawer locked because it features a 10 year battery backup.
+Undition syou should not have to replace the battery for the life of the alarm.
+If you need to replace the battery follow the UNLOCK THE BATTERY COMPARTMENT instructions below.
+Re-lock Battery Compartment if desired.
+Both locking features use locking pins, which are molded into the mounting bracket.
+Using needle nose pliers or a utility knife, remove one or both pins from the To permanently remove either lock insert a flathead screwdriver between the locking pin and the lock, and pry the pin out of the lock.
 The basic installation of this Smoke Alarm is similar whether you want to install one Smoke Alarm, or interconnect more than one Smoke Alarm.
-If you are interconnecting more than one Smoke Alarm, you MUST read "Special Requirements For Interconnected Smoke Alarms" below before you begin installation.
+If you are interconnectin more than one Smoke Alarm, you MUST read "Special Requirements For Interconnection Smoke Alarms" below before you begin installation.
+ADANGER!

 ELECTRICAL SHOCK HAZARD.
 Turn off power to the area where you will install this unit at the circuit breaker or fuse box before beginning installation.
 Failure to turn off the power before installation may result in serious electrical shock, injury or death.

-1. Using wire nuts, connect the power connector to the household wiring.

-Improper wiring of the power connector or the wiring leading to the power connector will cause damage to the Alarm and may lead to a non-functioning Alarm.

-STAND-ALONE ALARM ONLY:
+Using wire nuts, connect the power connector to the household wiring AWARNING!
+Improper wiring of the power connector or the wiring leading to the power connector will cause damage to the Alarm and may lead to a non-functioning STAND-ALONE ALARM ONLY:

-- Connect the white wire on the power connector to the neutral wire in the junction box. - Connect the black wire on the power connector to the hot wire in the junction box. - Tuck the orange wire inside the junction box.
+- Connect the white wire on the power connector to the neutral wire in the junction box - Connect the black wire on the power connector to the hot wire in the junction box.
+Tuck the orange wire inside the junction box.
 It is used for interconnect only.
 INTERCONNECTED UNITS ONLY: